SkylineCommunications/dataminer-docs/develop/CICD/GitHub/GitHubReusableWorkflows/GitHub_Reusable_Workflows_NuGet_Solution_Master_Workflow.md

 # NuGet solution master workflow

 > [!IMPORTANT]
 > This workflow is intended for internal use at Skyline Communications as it uses Skyline-specific validation.
-However, it can be used as a baseline and adjusted for use elsewhere by replacing the validation step with your own.
+However, you can use it as a baseline and adjust it for use elsewhere by replacing the validation step with your own.

-The NuGet solution master workflow is designed to run on repositories that hold the [DataMiner NuGet Package Solution](xref:Automation_scripts_as_a_Visual_Studio_solution) provided by the DIS extension in Visual Studio or from [Skyline.DataMiner.VisualStudioTemplates](https://www.nuget.org/packages/Skyline.DataMiner.VisualStudioTemplates#readme-body-tab).
+The NuGet solution master workflow is designed to run on repositories containing the [DataMiner NuGet Package Solution](xref:Automation_scripts_as_a_Visual_Studio_solution) provided by the DIS extension in Visual Studio or from [Skyline.DataMiner.VisualStudioTemplates](https://www.nuget.org/packages/Skyline.DataMiner.VisualStudioTemplates#readme-body-tab).

 This workflow is a migration of the original [internal Jenkins pipelines](xref:Pipeline_stages_for_custom_solutions) used for automation and quality assurance within Skyline Communications.

 To use this workflow, your Visual Studio solution must consist of SDK-style projects.
 If you are migrating an existing library, you will need to convert it into an SDK Style.
 This can for example be done using the following dotnet tool: [Project2015To2017.Migrate2019.Tool](https://www.nuget.org/packages/Project2015To2017.Migrate2019.Tool).
 Alternatively, you can create a new solution with the template and then move all content from the old solution.